yellowmessenger/documentation/docs/platform_concepts/growth/overview.md

 The first section available on the **Insights** module is the **Overview** section.
 In this article, you will learn about the 9 common metrics that can be tracked on the **Insights Overview** page which summarizes how your bot is functioning.

 - Click **Insights** from the Overview switcher, you will land on the **Overview** page.
 You can analyse all the default information collected by the bot.
+- Conversations taking place only after the **welcome message** will be considered for the calculations.
-Custom data will not be reflected on any of the graphs.
+- Custom data will not be reflected on any of the graphs.

 ![](https://i.imgur.com/iSPi6HX.png)

-> Conversations taking place only after the **welcome message** will be considered for the calculations.

 ---------------------